I love the book The Fred Factor by Mark Sanborn.

-It’s a book about how passion in your work place and in your very mundane life can turn the ordinary into the extraordinary.
+It’s a book about how passion in your work and life can turn the ordinary into the extraordinary.

-In it, he lists the Seven Be’s of great relationships:
+In it, he lists the Seven B’s of great relationships.

 They go like this…

-1) Be real.
-Don’t try to impress anyone by trying to be anybody but yourself.
-Always do your best at being you.
-Let your actions come out of who you really are, what you truly believe in, and the things that you are committed to.
+Let your actions come out of who you really are, what you truly believe in and the things that you are committed to.

-5) Be honest.
-Be a man or woman of your word—that’s integrity.
+Be a man or woman of your word- that’s integrity.

-7) Be prompt.
 Time is one thing many people have far less of than money.
-Helping them save time by being prompt is a gift of great value.
+Helping them save time by being prompt is gift of great value.

-Hope you enjoyed these seven points and felt impacted as I did.
+Hope you enjoyed and felt as impacted by it as I did.